MikeKovarik/exifr/README.md

 import 'exifr/src/dicts/tiff-other-keys.js'
 ```

-Scenario 2: We'll be handling `.jpg` files in blob format and we want to extract ICC data in human readable format.
+Scenario 2: We'll be handling `.jpg` files in blob format and we want to extract ICC data in human-readable format.
 For that we'll need dictionaries for ICC segment.

 ```js
 // Core bundle has nothing in it